linushak/devstarCode/README.md

 #### Objective ####

-By developing space fighters (microservices) in either Java, Node.js or PHP, you will complete missions in order to defeat the Alien War Ship.
+By developing space fighters (microservices) in either Java, Node.js, PHP, Ruby, Go or Python, you will complete missions in order to defeat the Alien War Ship.
 The missions will be explained in the instructions below, but you can't complete some of the missions without valuable information from the spy.

 ## Scoring ##